jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 #### Finger Turn

-Finger turning may coincide with finger moving,
-but perhaps more of an emphasis on rotational motion.
-Finger turning may happen over a pivotal point where the finger is attached.

-Fingers may pivot over 2 axes:

-- Forward in and out of keys
-- Sideways facing you (finger wagging)

-The thumb may pivot over another 3rd axis (depending on orientation):

-- Sideways oriented in and out of keys

-The fingers might not make full rotations, but partial rotation arcs.
-Finger wagging may be aided by the friction of the other fingers on the key bed.

 | | | | | | | |
 |-|:-:|:-:|:-:|:-:|:-:|:-:|
 | Finger turn<br/>(right /<br/>sideways in & out of keys /<br/>thumb only) | <img src="images/finger-turn-right-with-number-left-thumb-arrow-top.png" height="30" /> | <img src="images/finger-turn-right-with-number-left-thumb-arrow-right.png" height="20" /> | <img src="images/finger-turn-right-with-number-left-thumb-arrow-bottom.png" height="30" /> | <img src="images/finger-turn-right-with-number-left-thumb-arrow-left.png" height="20" /> | <img src="images/finger-turn-right-with-number-left-thumb-arrow-around.png" height="30" /> |